metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 contributors: ["Mehul Arora"]
 ---

-“Is mirrord some kind of ptrace magic?”, that’s what I exactly thought when I was introduced to this idea of “mirroring traffic”.
-But to my surprise, the idea and design behind mirrord are completely out of the box!
-And this is what I want to discuss in the blog post along with my experience as a Junior Engineer learning how to tackle bugs working on this badass project.
+"Is mirrord some kind of ptrace magic?”, that’s what I exactly thought when I was introduced to this idea of “mirroring traffic”.
+To my surprise, the idea and design behind mirrord are based on simple concepts implemented in a novel way! this is what I want to discuss in the blog post along with my experience as a Junior Engineer learning how to tackle bugs working on this badass project.

 ## What is mirrord? 🪞